communote-github-user/psyphant.github.io/doc/doc_features.md

 **We Love Developers!**

-* Open core on Github
+* Core available as open source on Github
 * Extensible through Plugins

 </div>